pavelivanov376/apigateway/README.md

 ## Testing
 Unit and integration tests will be implemented for each microservice using JUnit and Mockito.
 End-to-end tests for the entire application will be implemented using tools like Selenium or Cypress.

+## Debugging and Troubleshooting

+In order to connect to the Db I have to expose the port of the db: kubectl port-forward svc/folderservice-db 5555:5432

+Similarly, in order to debug the service: (update the pod name, because it is in a deployment) kubectl port-forward pod/folderservice-75c7db74fc-c7q5w 5005:5005

+Other useful commands:
+kubectl get all
+kubectl logs pod/folderservice-6b7695bfc-mzfjq
+kubectl describe service folderservice
+kubectl rollout restart deployment fileservice